shakilmith/documentaion/spring-boot/spring-data-jpa-mapping-tutorial/jpa-one-to-many-and-many-to-one-mapping.md

     - Insert the below demo data (one by one)
     - At last, click on send button

-Imagine, we have three person records in the persons table and all are owned Car A.
+Imagine, we have three person records in the persons table and all are owned Car named "A".

 ```js
 //First perosn